runvnc/cureblog/README.md

-This is (or will be) a front-end- friendly Node.js-based blog, CMS and component platform.
+This is (or will be) a front-end- friendly Node.js-based CMS and component platform.

 It is a framework and tool for building web sites and web applications of all types.

 Node.js
 =======
 Node.js is trendy (at the moment this framework is started) and has a number of advantages over other platforms, which at this point are so well hyped that I don't need to get into them.

-Blog
-====
-Blogging is probably the most ubiquitous type of web application, and we want a general purpose system with lots of users, so we will target blogging-type applications first.

 Front-End- Friendly
 ===================